We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 What is an ICO?

 An initial coin offering (ICO) usually occurs when cryptocurrency tokens are first sold to the public prior to being listed on an exchange.
 It’s a lot like a stock’s initial public offering (IPO).

 Orderbook allows you to trade the following assets on the Ethereum blockchain:

 Cryptocurrencies you can store on Orderbook

-Orderbook also supports tokens which can be stored but not traded in its platform.
-In addition to the above list of tradeable tokens, you can also store the following tokens:
+Orderbook also supports tokens that can be stored but not traded in its platform.
+In addition to the above list of tradable tokens, you can also store the following tokens:

 iBuildApp Network Token (IBA)

 Orderbook offers its exchange and ICO platform to users around the world, including the US.